This spiced red cabbage with apples is a traditional Dutch dish that breathes new life into an underrated vegetable.

 - Put all of the ingredients, except the butter and cornflour, into a large oven-proof casserole dish.
 Using a large slotted spoon, mix the ingredients together until combined.
 Place the cubes of butter on top.
 Put the lid on the casserole dish and put into the oven.
 Cook for 2 hours (after the first hour, take the casserole dish out of the oven and give the mixture a good stir).

-- After 2 hours, take the casserole dish out of the oven.
-Check to see how liquidy the mixture still is.
-It’s likely that it will need thickening; if so, take out a quarter cup or so of the liquid and add cornflour to it.
+- It’s likely that it will need thickening; if so, take out a quarter cup or so of the liquid and add cornflour to it.
 Give it a stir to combine, then add it back into the casserole dish, giving the whole mixture a good stir.
-Taste the mixture and check whether it needs any further seasoning and adjust as needed.
-Return to the oven for another 20 minutes.
-The liquid should end up being slightly syrupy, but not gluggy.
-Adjust liquid content if needed.

-- Serve hot as a side-dish, or on its own, along with a good measure of apple sauce.
+- Serve hot as a side dish, or on its own, along with a good measure of apple sauce.

 Yummy!! not tried this before, sounds lovely.
 Thanks for sharing.